© 2005, 2006, 2007, 2008 Walter Scheidel

 These meetings focus on the following objectives:

 (2) To study the causes of the long-term divergence between periodic imperial re-unification (the ‘dynastic cycle’) in China and the absence of core-wide empire from western Eurasia following the fall of the Roman and Han empires.
 This divergence put eastern and western Eurasia on different trajectories of state formation that continue to the present day and may – or may not – have had a significant impact on much later developments, such as colonization, imperialism, and modern economic growth.
-This workshop focuses on the period in which this divergence occurred (Morris and Scheidel 2008a).
+This workshop focused on the period in which this divergence occurred (Morris and Scheidel (org.)
+2008).
 Once again, a comparative perspective is necessary for studying this process.

 References